kostrykin/repype/docs/source/usage.rst

 ``cfg_pathpattern``
     Relative path of files, where the hyperparameters are to be written to, using placeholders as described above (mainly for reviewing the automatically generated hyperparameters).

-``file_ids``
+``inputs``
-    List of file IDs, which are used to resolve the pattern-based fields described above.
+    List of inputs, which are used to resolve the pattern-based fields described above.
 In the considered example, the list of input images will resolve to ``/data/dataset/img-1.tiff``, …, ``/data/dataset/img-10.tiff``.
-File IDs are allowed to be strings, and they are also allowed to contain ``/`` to encode paths which involve sub-directories.
+Inputs are allowed to be strings, and they are also allowed to contain ``/`` to encode paths which involve sub-directories.

 ``last_stage``
     If specified, then the pipeline processing will end at the specified stage.